csndl-iitd/srg-tes-epilepsy-models/analysis/notebooks/README.md

 4. Calculate number of transitions
 5. Plot global order vs time with crossing marked

-#### 2. Analyse Parameter
+#### 2. Analyse Parameter (Done)
-- Data used: Server data
+- Data used: processed (data with 1000 iterations)
 - Usage:
-Computes all parameters for all networks and do comparision plot
 1. Compute transition time, sync time and number of transitions/100 iterations
 2. Plot transition time, sync time and number of transitions/100 iterations
 3. Store above parameters as pickle file
+4. Note for sync state time

+#### 3. Analyse Time of Entry (Done)
+-Data used: Node communities data from raw for all networks
+- Usage:
+1. Compute time of entry and plot the comparision among various networks
+2. Compute Time of Entry of nodes based on first time they enter the main cluster
+3. You can compute median TOE or avg TOE
+4. Arrange nodes by their communities and plot them
+5. Use Avinash color scheme for communities as well as different colors for plots

+#### 4. Analyse Control Nodes (in Progress)
+1. Compute and plot parameters for control nodes and random nodes

+#### 5. Analyse Centrality
+- Usage: Compute network measures for Brain Network
+1.

 ### Utility Notebooks
 Use these notebooks to know how to extract necessary data